-Your company can maximize these benefits by designing new products with assembly automation in mind, using custom automation solutions provided by our engineering expertise.
+Your company can further enhance these advantages by designing new products with automation in mind, leveraging our custom engineering expertise to develop tailored solutions.

-Our testing team isn't trying to make the machine work, it's trying to make the machine fail.
+Our testing team isn't trying to make the machine work—they're trying to make the machine fail.
 We assess the durability of every machine to ensure your machine will last with any operator under any condition.

 A series of short tests of every separate function of the machine to find obvious errors while running only the specific parts, and is completed when each function of the machine has run approximately 10 seconds.